 The short version

 Playing Spina Zonke style slots at a SA-licensed sports betting operator is legal.
-Playing the same games at an offshore "online casino" is not.
-The difference is the licensing frame.
+Playing the same games at an offshore "online casino" advertised to South Africans is not.
+The difference is the licensing frame, and that frame is currently the subject of a Supreme Court of Appeal ruling and a 2026 enforcement push, both of which are worth understanding before you read another "is online gambling legal in SA" listicle written by someone who clearly has not.

 What the National Gambling Act actually says

 The National Gambling Act 7 of 2004, as amended, regulates all gambling activities in South Africa.
-The Act distinguishes between three categories of gambling licence:
+The Act distinguishes between three categories of licence that matter here:

 - Casino licences, for land-based casinos.
 Granted by provincial gambling boards.
-There are roughly 40 land-based casino licences active in SA.
-No online casino licences have ever been granted.
+Roughly forty land-based casino licences are active in SA.
+No online casino licence has ever been granted, because the category does not exist in the Act.

 - Bookmaker (sports betting) licences, for sports betting operators.
-Online sports betting under a bookmaker licence is legal.
+Online sports betting under a bookmaker licence is legal, and has been since the Act was amended in 2008.

-- Limited payout machine (LPM) licences, for slot machines in pubs, bars and convenience stores.
+- Limited payout machine (LPM) licences, for slot machines in pubs, bars and forecourts.
 Land-based only.

 There is no licence category for "online casino" in South African law.
-Any operator advertising itself as an SA online casino is operating outside the licensed framework.
+Any site advertising itself to South Africans as an online casino, without referencing a specific provincial bookmaker licence, is operating outside the licensed framework.

 The fixed-odds contingency frame

-So how can Hollywoodbets, Betway, 10Bet and others offer slot games online?
+So how can Hollywoodbets, Betway, 10Bet and the other eleven operators on this site offer slot games online?
 Through a structure called a "fixed-odds contingency".

 Under this frame, the operator is not running a casino game.
 They are accepting a sports-style bet on the outcome of a random number generator.
 The numerical outcome of the RNG is the "contingency".
 The player places a "bet" of (say) R2 on the contingency.
 The operator pays out at fixed odds determined by the slot's pay table.
 From the gambling board's perspective, this is a sports bet structured to look like a slot.
 From the player's perspective, it is functionally identical to a slot.